Experience four beautiful islands within the Azores on our most popular fly-drive holiday in the Azores.

-This afternoon travel to the south west of the island to discover the with its thermal springs and spa in Ferraria.
-Return to Ponta Delgada and explore the Grutado Carvao, the longest lava tunnel in Sao Miguel, measuring some 1912 metres.
-The cave’s age is between 5000 and 12000 years old, and is classified as a Regional Natural Monument.
+Today, drive to the Sete Cidades Massif, an extinct volcano crater which features an emerald green and an aquamarine lake.
+Visit Ferraria in the south west of the island with its thermal springs and spa.
+On the return to Ponta Delgada visit the Gruta do Carvão, the longest lava tunnel in Sao Miguel, measuring 1912 metres.
+This ancient cave is classified as a Regional Natural Monument.
 (B)

-Begin this afternoon with a drive to Angrado Heroismo.
-This beautiful town, home to historic cobbled streets has been declared a UNESCO World Heritage Site and offers a great view of Monte Brasil across the harbour.
-Drive to Monte Brasil and marvel at the extinct volcano that emerged naturally from the sea and joined the city of Angrado Heroísmo.
+Take a short flight to Terceira Island for a two night stay at Hotel Praia Marina.
+Consider a drive to Angra do Heroísmo, a beautiful UNESCO World Heritage town.
+Stroll through its cobbled streets and enjoy the view of Monte Brasil across the harbour.
+Then, drive to Monte Brasil and marvel at the extinct volcano that emerged naturally from the sea to join the city of Angra do Heroísmo.
 (B)

 We suggest a drive to Serra do Cume to take in the landscape, locally known as the ‘Patchwork Quilt’ because it is made up of tiny pastures enclosed with volcanic dry stone walls.
 Visit the Algar do Carvão, an ancient lava tube located in the centre of the island filled with majestic stalactites and stalagmites and a pool of crystal clear water.
 Then, visit the Natal Cave, an extensive geological formation composed by fluid lavas solidified that formed several tunnels, ramifications and stalactites.
 (B)